-Dalriada was appointed following a tender exercise by the Pensions Regulator (TPR) and Dalriada is subject to ongoing oversight by TPR.
+Dalriada was appointed following a tender exercise by The Pensions Regulator and Dalriada is subject to ongoing oversight by The Pensions Regulator.

-Dalriada's costs are calculated using a blended charging rate that sits well below its standard market rates.
+Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate that sits well below its standard market rates.
 Its legal advisers operate similarly.